 Last but not least, you may see white, tan, or brown warty-like growth due to leaf edema, a mushy stem, slow growth, among other signs.

 Hold on to the watering and investigate the cause.
-It may be poorly drained soil, oversized pot, heavy potting mix, low light, temperature, or high humidity.
+It may be poorly drained soil, heavy soils, oversized pot, low light, temperature, or high humidity.
 Also, blocked drainage holes can cause it.
-Fix any, including changing to a well-draining potting mix like Miracle-Gro Indoor Potting Mix.
+Fix any, including changing to switching to a well-draining potting mix like Miracle-Gro Indoor Potting Mix.

 If your plant has no root rot (brown or black roots), poke the soil with a pencil to improve air circulation and faster drying.
 Then, maintain optimum growing conditions and ensure good air circulation.

 In case of root rot, you need to repot your plant.
 Cut any brown or black roots with sterilized gardening shears.
 Also, get rid of any soil on the roots and discard it.

 Sprinkle it with a fungicide like Garden Safe Brand Fungicide3 and repot it to a new pot.
 If caught early, your plant may survive.

 Does your plant get too much or too little light?
 These two are possible reasons for your pothos leaves turning yellow.
 How?

 Too little light is a widespread cause of pothos plant yellow leaves.
 Like other flowering plants, they need light to make chlorophyll.
 If they don’t get enough light, leaves look pale, whitish, or yellow, especially emerging ones.